Richard T. Lee (golfer)

-Richard Taehoon Lee (born October 29, 1990) is a Canadian professional golfer who plays on the Asian Tour.
+Richard Taehoon Lee (born October 29, 1990) is a Canadian professional golfer who plays on the Asian Tour and LIV Golf League.
 He played in the 2007 U.S. Open at the age of sixteen.

 Early life

 Lee was born in Toronto, Canada.
 His father, Jeff, played professional tournament golf in South Korea and is now a teaching professional.

 Amateur career

 In 2006, at the age of 15, Lee was the runner-up to Philip Francis at the U.S. Junior Amateur.
 The result gave him an exemption to sectional qualifying for the U.S. Open the following year.
 Lee finished as runner-up at his qualifier to earn entry to the 2007 U.S. Open, becoming the second youngest golfer in the 107-year history of the tournament.
 However, he did not finish the tournament as he injured his wrist in the second round.
 He finished at +20, and turned professional at the conclusion of the tournament.